What is Excretion?

-Excretion is the process of elimination of metabolic waste from the body.
+Excretion is the physiological process of elimination of metabolic waste from the body.
 This process is strictly found only in animals.
 The excretory products include amino acids, urea, uric acid, carbon dioxide, water, and ammonia.

 Some Molluscs and Echinoderms excrete waste products from the body in the form of amino acids.
 Ammonia is the primary excretory product in animals, it is derived from the proteins present in the food we eat.
 It is the most toxic nitrogenous waste and is excreted by diffusion by most of the amphibians and aquatic animals.

 Mammals excrete nitrogenous waste as urea.
 It is less toxic and comparatively less soluble in water.
 Birds and reptiles excrete nitrogenous waste as uric acid.

-Human Excretory System
+Human Excretory Organs

 - A pair of kidneys

 Also Read: Human Excretory System

 These are the primary excretory organs in humans located on the left and right side of the spine, near the liver.
 They are divided into the renal cortex, renal medulla, and renal pelvis.
 Renal pelvis carries urine from the kidney to the ureter.
 A nephron is the functional unit of a kidney.